 Fleas and Ticks

 In our house, we have two dogs and one cat.
 I LOATHE using the monthly flea and tick preventive, and quite honestly we don’t.
 We keep some Advantage on hand in case there is an outbreak, but we don’t use it every month.
-I just recently bought some plant-based flea preventive for my dogs and cat that we will be trying soon.
+I just recently bought some plant-based flea prevention for my dogs and cat that we will be trying soon.
 This is kind of a hard one because though we are striving for a chemical-free home, no one wants fleas in their house.
-Diatomaceous earth can also be a great way to get rid of fleas, among having other uses.
+Diatomaceous earth can also be a great way to get rid of fleas, among other uses.
 I recently bought some, but {thank goodness}, have not needed to try it out yet.

 Ants